 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 46.7MP, the SL2 offers a higher resolution than the Canon RP (26.2MP), but the SL2 has smaller individual pixels (pixel pitch of 4.30μm versus 5.74μm for the Canon RP).
-Yet, the SL2 is a somewhat more recent model (by 8 months) than the Canon RP, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 46.7MP, the SL2 offers a higher resolution than the RP (26MP), but the SL2 has smaller individual pixels (pixel pitch of 4.30μm versus 5.76μm for the RP).
+Yet, the SL2 is a somewhat more recent model (by 8 months) than the RP, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the SL2 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Leica SL2 implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the SL2 for good quality output (200 dots per inch) amounts to 41.8 x 27.9 inches or 106.3 x 70.9 cm, for very good quality (250 dpi) 33.5 x 22.3 inches or 85 x 56.7 cm, and for excellent quality (300 dpi) 27.9 x 18.6 inches or 70.8 x 47.3 cm.
 The corresponding values for the Canon RP are 31.2 x 20.8 inches or 79.2 x 52.8 cm for good quality, 25 x 16.6 inches or 63.4 x 42.3 cm for very good quality, and 20.8 x 13.9 inches or 52.8 x 35.2 cm for excellent quality prints.